delta6626/365-days-of-code/README.md

 - Day 168 ✅: Improved profile alerts and refined update button validation for a smoother user experience
 - Day 169 ✅: Added a utility function to check and return whether a user’s profile is complete after each update
 - Day 170 ✅: Enhanced the UI and integrated the profile completion utility into the settings page for smarter profile validation
+- Day 171 ✅: Implemented validation logic for social profile links to ensure each platform’s URL follows the correct format
 ---

 ## 📌 Notes